JacobCuke/serialization-assignment/README.md

-# CPSC 501 Assignment 2 - Reflection
+# CPSC 501 Assignment 3 - Serialization

 All source code can be found in `serialization-assignment/src`